Technologicat/unpythonic/HACKING.md

 In short: regular code is in `unpythonic`, macros are in `unpythonic.syntax`, and REPL server related stuff is in `unpythonic.net`.
 Since `unpythonic` is a relatively loose collection of language extensions and utilities, that's about it.

 To study a particular feature, just start from the entry point, and follow the definitions recursively.
-An IDE or Emacs's `anaconda-mode` can make this convenient.
+Use an IDE or Emacs's `anaconda-mode` ~for convenience~ to stay sane.

 `curry` has some consequences, but nothing that a grep wouldn't find.